 Liquids – feel like they fill your mouth up

-These are another that attach to vowels and alter them, so try not to use them when segmenting.
+These attach to vowels and alter them, so try not to use them when segmenting.

 There are 19 vowel sounds, and they are usually represented in a V shape to mimic the motion of your chin as you make these sounds.

-This is better represented in an image so reference the Vowel Valley chart below to see the sounds.
+This is better represented in an image so reference the Vowel Valley charts above and below to see the sounds.